 Using your tweezers, grasp the tick as close to your skin as possible.
-Do not use too much pressure.
-You do not want to squish or crush the tick.
+Don’t use too much pressure.
+You don’t want to squish or crush the tick.

 With the tick firmly in your grasp, pull it straight upward with even pressure and speed.
 If the tick breaks, make sure to go back into the bite area and remove the rest of the tick’s head.

-When all of the tick has been removed, clean the bite area, tweezers, and your hands with rubbing alcohol.
-If you do not have rubbing alcohol, you may use soap and warm water.
+After removing all of the tick, clean the bite area, tweezers, and your hands with rubbing alcohol.
+If you don’t have rubbing alcohol, use soap and warm water.

 Place the tick in a jar and keep it.
 If you start experiencing symptoms, you may need to bring the tick to your doctor’s office.

-Once you remove the tick, inspect the area surrounding the bite.
-If you notice a bull’s-eye rash—a slightly raised spot at the bite site with a clear area in the center—contact your doctor immediately.
+After you remove the tick, inspect the area surrounding the bite.
+If you notice a bull’s-eye rash —a slightly raised spot at the bite site with a clear area in the center— contact your doctor immediately.
 This could be a sign of infection.

-According to the National Center for Biotechnology Information (NCBI), the early signs of Lyme disease may appear within days of a tick bite(NCBI, 2011).
+The early signs of Lyme disease may appear within days of a tick bite.
 These include: